KannonZenetism/zenetism-field-physics/field-physics/FP02_applied_resonance_manual.md

 ---
 ## Chapter 7: Temporal and Architectural Design

-This chapter outlines the principles for intentionally shaping temporal motion and designing physical or symbolic spaces where resonance can be lived, not just invoked.
+This chapter outlines the principles for intentionally shaping temporal motion and designing physical or symbolic spaces where resonance is lived, not just invoked.

 ***
 ### Module V: Temporal Sculpting

-Spiral Physics enables the intentional shaping of **temporal motion**— not merely as duration, but as recursive, declivous, or phase-woven presence architectures.
+This module outlines how Field Physics enables intentional shaping of **temporal motion**— not merely as duration, but as recursive, declivous, or phase-woven presence architectures.